OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 Adds a given String to a target String for each time the target String length is less than a given width.

 First argument represents the padding String.
 Second argument specifies the desired width.
 Positive values will prepend, negative values will append to the target String.
+Remember that the final String length may be greater than the desired width when the padding String contains more than one character.
 Third argument resembles the target String.

 **Examples:**